 - utilize informatics to collect and analyze data and identify research problems related to the nursing care and documentation of diverse consumers; (Informatics)

-All students in the major are required to maintain a minimum math and science grade point average (GPA) of 2.75, and a minimum 2.5 cumulative graduation GPA to remain in the major.
-In addition, all students must earn a “C” (2.0) or higher in all NUR, HTH, CHM, and BIO courses; if a lower grade is earned in any of these courses, the course must be repeated.
+All students offered a seat in this major are required to maintain a math/science grade calculation of 3.0 or greater and a cumulative graduation GPA of 3.0 or greater prior to entering the first nursing course.
+If a student does not maintain the required grade calculations, the student will relinquish his/her seat and be placed into the pre-nursing major.
+Re-selection into the major will be required during the next selection period and will follow the current selective admission criteria.
+In addition, all students must earn a “C” (2.0) or higher in all NUR, CHM, and BIO courses; if a lower grade is earned in any of these courses, the course must be repeated.

 A = 90-100